 Five ingredients – one bowl – one dozen cookies that are nothing like the standard, in the very best of ways.
 The vanilla (quality counts!) and coarse salt are super important, so don’t leave them out.
 Because to every good sweet is a little bit of salt.

 If you turn on your oven for one reason this summer, let it be for these almond butter cookies (or these ever popular gluten-free chocolate chip cookies.

 Or these, with candied sage that have a beautiful, festive look for the holidays.

 - Preheat the oven to 350°F. Line a rimmed baking sheet (make sure it is not a super dark sheet) with parchment paper.

 - Sprinkle the dough balls lightly with coarse-grained sea salt just before baking.
-Bake for 18 minutes on middle rack, until lightly browned on the edges and glossy on top (if you use smaller scoop, bake about 15 minutes).
+Bake for 17 minutes on middle rack, until lightly browned on the edges and glossy on top (if you use smaller scoop, bake about 15 minutes).
 When finished, cookies should be golden at edges.
-Let set on the sheet for a minute or two before transferring to a cooling rack.
+Let set on the sheet for a minute before transferring to a cooling rack.
 Let these mostly cool before eating so the different textures (crisp outside, soft inside) can set up.

 - Store in covered container and enjoy!

 I recommend using a size 40 cookie scoop for this recipe.
 It makes the best size cookies, and helps them keep their shape.
 Worth it for so many cookie recipes, to keep them consistent!